 Create a server group

 To create a new server configuration inside the group, select the group in the left-hand pane and click either the Add new server link in the right-hand pane or the toolbar button.
-Then configure the newly created server depending on its type as described in Configuring Synchronization with a Web Server.
+Then configure the newly created server depending on its type as described in Configure synchronization with a server.

 To add an existing server configuration to the group, drag it into the group.
 To remove a server configuration, drag it out of the group.

-Click the Use as Default toolbar button to have WebStorm silently apply the current server group in the following cases:
+Click on the toolbar to have WebStorm silently apply the current server group in the following cases:

 Use the For current project checkbox to configure the server group visibility, which also applies to all servers contained in the group.